vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/get-started/config.md

 ## Configure VuePress

-Without config files, a VuePress project can only achieve limited functionality by default, so to better customize your website, VuePress provides config files.

 VuePress uses `.vuepress` folder inside the docs folder to store configuration, and all VuePress related files will be placed here.

 For a VuePress site, `.vuepress/config.ts` (or `.vuepress/config.js`) is the necessary config file.